 Intermittent PrEP also called “PrEP on demand” is a way to take PrEP medication if you find your level of sexual activity is infrequent, your risk of exposure is only for short periods of time – such as travel, or you have significant side effects from PrEP that make taking daily tablets undesirable.
 (1)

-The iPerGay study showed that short term use of Truvada PrEP can be effective using the following schedule (2):
+The iPerGay study showed that short term use of Truvada PrEP can be effective using the following schedule (2) for CIS males who have sex with other men:

 - Take TWO Truvada pills from 24 hours to 2 hours in advance of an anticipated exposure to HIV.